-The service was open between 8pm and 10.30pm Monday to Thursday, 8pm to Midnight on a Friday, from 8am until midnight on a Saturday and bank holidays and 8am to 3pm and 4pm to 10pm on a Sunday.
+The service was open between 6:30pm and 11.30pm Monday to Friday, from 8:30am until 11:30pm on Saturdays and Bank Holidays and from 8:30am until 10:30pm on Sundays.
 Patients could only attend the service with referral through the NHS 111 service.
 The out of hours service was available for registered patients from all general practices within the local clinical commissioning group area.